sundus-y/step-stats/README.md

 ## Configuration

-1. By adding `--format StepStatss::Formatter` to your `cucumber.yml` file.
+1. By adding `--format StepStats::Formatter` to your `cucumber.yml` file.

 2. Or, use it directly when running cucumber with the option `--format StepStats::Formatter`.